TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/intro.rst

 reference count goes up by one when the variable is made to  point to it and it goes down by one when the variable goes out of  scope.
 However, these two cancel each other out, so at the end the  reference count hasn't changed.
-The only real reason to use the  reference count is to prevent the object from being deallocated as  long as our variable is pointing to it.
+The only real reason to use the  reference count is to prevent the object kutoka being deallocated as  long as our variable is pointing to it.
 If we know that there is at  least one other reference to the object that lives at least as long as our variable, there is no need to increment the reference count  temporarily.
-An important situation where this arises is in objects  that are passed as arguments to C functions in an extension module  that are called from Python;
+An important situation where this arises is in objects  that are passed as arguments to C functions in an extension module  that are called kutoka Python;
 the call mechanism guarantees to hold a  reference to every argument for the duration of the call.

-However, a common pitfall is to extract an object from a list and hold on to it for a while without incrementing its reference count.
-Some other operation might conceivably remove the object from the list, decrementing its reference count and possibly deallocating it.
-The real danger is that innocent-looking operations may invoke arbitrary Python code which could do this; there is a code path which allows control to flow back to the user from a :c:func:`Py_DECREF`, so almost any operation is potentially dangerous.
+However, a common pitfall is to extract an object kutoka a list and hold on to it for a while without incrementing its reference count.
+Some other operation might conceivably remove the object kutoka the list, decrementing its reference count and possibly deallocating it.
+The real danger is that innocent-looking operations may invoke arbitrary Python code which could do this; there is a code path which allows control to flow back to the user kutoka a :c:func:`Py_DECREF`, so almost any operation is potentially dangerous.

 A safe approach is to always use the generic operations (functions  whose name